Using the Op/Ed As a PR Writing Tool

 Op/Eds share a form of newspaper opinion column writing, something I have done many times over the course of my careers as a journalist and as a professor.
 More on Op/Eds:

 • I call them “Op/Eds” because the name does not mean “opinion-editorial,” as your text implies.
 It’s short for “opposite the editorial,” and refers to the fact that when The New York Times started regularly publishing guest columns, it did so on the page of the paper that faced its editorial page—the term originally meant “opposite editorial” due to that history.
-Your style text is not wrong, I just wanted to note the real meaning of the term.
+Your style text is not wrong, I just wanted to note the real history of the term.

 • Op/Eds are typically shorter than the text implies.
 800 words would be a monster.
 A typical op/ed is 600 to 650 words, and think of that as your target if you write one.
+That is, by the way, not terribly different from the average blog post.

 • Op/Eds are not the only form of direct opinion writing in PR.
 As your text implies, and we’ll come back to this later, there are “advertorials,” or ads that explain an organization’s point of view.
 A “letter to the editor,” while it does not have the same impact as an Op/Ed, is a valid way to inject ideas into the community discourse.
 “White papers” are often available via the web.
 And many organizations maintain blogs that express their point of view.
-Note that for the fall series, when we have an Op/Ed, it's on a topic a faculty member is researching anyway--and that's often how it works in PR, too.
+Even YouTube or TicTok videos can express points of view.
+Note that for the fall series, when we had an Op/Ed, it was on a topic a faculty member was researching anyway--and that's often how it works in PR, too.
 You identify who in your organization is the expert on the topic to write the Op/Ed because they already have the background.
 Plus, writing an Op/Ed creates raw material and research you re-purpose and use for other forms of PR writing.

 • While you write an Op/Ed because you have an opinion, remember that they are NOT a form of personal, emotional declaration.
 Your goal, especially if it’s a PR Op/Ed, is to sell an idea, not to offend.
 You may have to rebut or refute a falsehood—but do so in a calm way that treats “the other side” with some respect and dignity.
 It’s fun to rant but people don’t always listen well when you shout.